cheater/articles/first-haskell-script.md

 	-- This program knows those people
 Then, let's make a function that checks if the person is known:
 	known name = any (== name) known_friends
 The above requires some explanation.
-First of all, *any* is a function that takes a comparison and a list, and returns a logical value.
+First of all, the syntax may be confusing.
+The first word on the line is *known*, the name of the new value (new function).
+Then come the names of the parameters, if any.
+Then we have an equals sign (*=*); then comes the code, the body of, the function.
+Second, *any* is a function that takes a comparison and a list, and returns a logical value.
 The comparison should take one parameter, and return a logical value.
-Second, *(== name)* is a comparison function just like we need; in Haskell, everthing is a function, and so is *==*.
-We can also manipulate functions using *partial application* (also known as *currying*) in order to get functions of less variables; this way we got from the function *==* which takes two variables to a function which just takes one variable.
+Third, *(== name)* is a comparison function just like we need; in Haskell, everthing is a function, and so is *==*; however, *==* is a function of two parameters, and our comparison needs to take one parameter and evaluate to a truth value.
+We can manipulate functions using *partial application* (also known as *currying*) in order to get functions of less variables; this way we got from the function *==* which takes two variables to a function which just takes one variable and is called *== name*.
 If we wanted to compare with just one name, we could have also written it like this:
 	isPhilippa name = "Philippa" == name
 	-- tells us whether a name is equal to "Philippa" philippaKnown = any isPhilippa known_friends